QuazChick/bedrock-wiki/docs/blocks/block-tags.md

 ## Applying Tags

-Block tags can be applied in the same way as items - in the block's `components` - as seen below:
+Block tags can be applied in the block's `components`, prefixed with `tag:`, as seen below:

 <CodeHeader>BP/blocks/tree_stump.json</CodeHeader>